Nitric Oxide Supplements: Uses & How They Work

 What Are Nitric Oxide Supplements?

-Nitric oxide supplements are exactly that — supplements that claim to increase levels of nitric oxide within your body.
+Nitric oxide supplements are exactly what they sound like — supplements that claim to increase levels of nitric oxide within your body.

-They’re available without a prescription as pre-workout style powdered drinks, beetroot extracts or capsules, and can be purchased from drug stores, health food stores and, yes, even online.
+They’re available over-the-counter as pre-workout style powdered drinks, beetroot extracts or capsules, and can be purchased from drug stores, health food stores and, yes, even online.

-There’s a bit of a catch to these supplements, though, and it has to do with what’s actually inside them.
+There’s a bit of a catch to these products, though, and it has to do with what’s actually inside these supplements.

 Most of the time, dietary supplements have the same active ingredient as their name suggests.
 For example, creatine supplements contain creatine, and protein supplements contain different types of protein.